maksimblak/AIVAN/docs/voice_mode.md

 ﻿# Voice Mode Setup

 Voice interaction lets the bot accept Telegram voice messages, convert them to text, process the request, and answer back with both text and a synthesized male voice reply.
+Default presets now keep the delivery calm and formal, matching the "consulting lawyer" persona.
+The service auto-falls back to the Responses API for preview models like gpt-4o-audio-preview, so richer voices work out of the box.

 ## Enablement Checklist